ngimb64/ngimb64/README.md

 ### About
-My name is Nick and I am a Penetration Tester Intern at White Oak Security.
+My name is Nick and I am a Cybersecurity Intern at Tyler Technologies.
 I have a wide array projects and a diverse skill set in infosec, software engineering, and systems networking.

 - 🔭 I’m currently working on ...
-  * Completing PortSwigger labs and obtaining Burpsuite Practitioner certification
   * Polishing a few projects while possibly adding a few features in the process
-  * Possibly pushing out a new concept when time permits
+  * Possibly pushing out concepts when time permits

 - 📔 I plan on working on ...
   * Custom Rust reverse shell